 View Soil Association certificate View Soil Association Trading Schedule

 Cambridge Commodities gained halal certification in June 2016.

 Halal is an Arabic word defined as lawful or permitted.
 This means that all halal foods must be free from components that Muslims are prohibited from consuming in accordance with Islamic law.
 This premise extends to the equipment, manufacturing processes and storage of foods which must also be cleansed according to Islamic law.

 Cambridge Commodities has a number of ingredients which have been approved by The Halal Trust.
 Although finished products must be independently approved by The Halal Trust, clients can rest assured that any ingredients supplied by Cambridge Commodities from the halal certified list will meet the criteria.

-For more information on our halal certified products, or if you are looking for a specific ingredient to be halal certified which doesn’t currently appear on our list, please contact us.
+For more information on our halal certified products, please contact us.

 Cambridge Commodities gained kosher certification in February 2016.

 Kosher certification requires a partnership with a respected rabbi who will act as a guide for how kosher products should be made.
 In order for a product to be kosher certified it must adhere to strict manufacturing and packaging rules throughout its production.

 A product that is kosher certified will bear the KLBD symbol on the specification, certificate of analysis and packaging.